 Pregnancy, although an incredible time can be hard work, so it’s important to take care and treat yourself every now and then.
 If it’s your first child as well, it may be the last chance you get to go on a relaxing holiday just you and your partner.

 It’s natural to have concerns when you’re away from home.
-Here are some things you can do to cope with pregnancy while you’re on holiday.
-Happy travelling!
+Here are some things you can do to cope with pregnancy while you’re on holiday and travelling while pregnant.

 Get the right travel insurance